jasonacox/MoviesThisDay/README.md

 # Search by genre (regex)
 curl -G --data-urlencode 'genre=Action' 'http://localhost:8000/movies/by-genre'
 ```

+## Data File Auto-Download

+On first run, if the required `movie_db/movies_by_day.pkl` data file is missing, the app will automatically download and unzip it from a public source.
+No manual download is required for a fresh install.

 ## Project Structure
 - `app.py` — Main FastAPI app and all endpoints